yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 But I'll do my best to give a brief summary.

 ### Responsive Images
-The responsive images solutions goal is to enable developers to serve appropriately dimensioned images to their users, no matter their device dimensions and how big the images are on that device.
+The goal of responsive image solutions goal is to let developers serve appropriately sized images, no matter a user's device dimensions or how big the images are on that device.

-Using the responsive images
-solutions, and in particular `srcset` and `sizes` enables you to provide the browser with multiple alternative image sources and let the browser pick the one that's most fitting for the user's device.
+`srcset` and `sizes` in particular enable you to provide multiple alternative image sources, and letting browsers pick the one that's most fitting for the user's device.

-The `srcset` attribute declares multiple image alternatives to the browser, as well as their descriptors. `x` descriptors tell the browser about the image resource's density. `w` descriptors tell it about the image resource's width.
+The `srcset` attribute declares several image alternatives to the browser, as well as their descriptors. `x` descriptors tell browsers about the image resource's density. `w` descriptors tell them about the image resource's width.

-These enable the browser to pick the right resource, based on the device's screen density as well as its viewport dimensions.
+Browsers then pick the right resource based on the device's screen density as well as its viewport dimensions.

 Using `x` descriptors to serve a fixed width image may look something like: